 where $\underline{\func}\totimes(\underline{\sC}\totimes,\underline{\D}\totimes)$ is the ${\baseCat}$--category of ${\baseCat}$--symmetric monoidal functors.
 We refer the reader to \cite[$\S2, \S3.3$]{nardinShah}, especially \cite[Thm.
 3.3.3]{nardinShah}, for more details on this. \end{recollect}

-The concept of parametrised presentability will be an indispensable component in our treatment of parametrised algebraic K--theory later, and so we recall some results from \cite[$\S6$]{kaifPresentable}.
+Next, we recall the notion of parametrised presentability.
 This notion was first defined in \cite[$\S1.4$]{nardinThesis} and further developed in \cite{kaifPresentable}.
-A pleasant feature of the theory there is that parametrised Ind--completions and parametrised accessibility are fibrewise notions (c.f. \cite[$\S3.5, \S5.2$]{kaifPresentable}).
+A pleasant feature of the theory is that parametrised Ind--completions and parametrised accessibility are fibrewise notions (cf. \cite[$\S3.5, \S5.2$]{kaifPresentable}).
 For example, the $\kappa$--Ind--completion functor $\underline{\ind}_{\kappa}\colon \cat_{\baseCat}\rightarrow {\widehat{\cat}}_{\baseCat}$ is given just by applying $\func(\baseCat\op,-)$ to the usual functor $\ind_{\kappa}\colon \cat\rightarrow\widehat{\cat}$.
-Consequently, so are the notions of parametrised compactness and parametrised idempotent--completeness (c.f. \cite[$\S5.1, \S5.3$]{kaifPresentable}).
+Consequently, so are the notions of parametrised compactness and parametrised idempotent--completeness (cf. \cite[$\S5.1, \S5.3$]{kaifPresentable}).
 For instance, an object $X$ in $\underline{\sC}$ is said to be parametrised $\kappa$--compact if it is so fibrewise, and we showed in \cite[Prop.
 5.1.4]{kaifPresentable} that this definition can equivalently be characterised by saying that the parametrised mapping space functor $\myuline{\map}_{\underline{\sC}}(X,-)$ preserves fibrewise (here fibrewise is in the sense of \cref{recollect:indexedCoproductsAndFibrewiseColimits}) $\kappa$--filtered colimits.
-Moreover, the main theorem \cite[Thm.
-6.1.2]{kaifPresentable} given there was a ``Lurie--Simpson'' style characterisation of parametrised presentability, one characterisation of which we summarise as:
+Moreover, we have a ``Lurie--Simpson'' style characterisation of parametrised presentability:

 \begin{thm}[Omnibus presentability, {\cite[Thm.
 6.1.2, Prop.
 6.3.3]{kaifPresentable}}] Let $\baseCat$ be an orbital category and $\underline{\sC}$ a $\baseCat$-category.
 Then $\underline{\sC}$ is $\baseCat$-presentable if and only if $\underline{\sC}$ satisfies the left Beck-Chevalley condition (cf. \cref{beckChevalleyMeaning}) and there is a regular cardinal $\kappa$ such that the straightening $\underline{\sC} : \baseCat\op \longrightarrow \widehat{\cat}$ factors through $\underline{\sC}\colon \baseCat\op \longrightarrow \presentable_{L, \kappa}$.
 Moreover, $\baseCat$--presentable categories are also $\baseCat$--complete. \end{thm}